PREPARING FOR THE SKILLS FUTURE, NOW

 A heavy hitting group of key note speakers will set the context for the Congress.

-Skills Expert Professor Stephanie Jamet from the OECD, joined remotely by education chief Dr Andreas Schleicher, will present the latest research from the world’s leading education think tank, including the types of skills that are increasingly needed as some tasks are automated and the nature of occupations change, beyond the usual distinction between routine and non-routine jobs.
+Skills Expert Mr Dirk van Damme, Head of the Innovation and Measuring Progress Division (IMEP), OECD (France), joined remotely by education chief Dr Andreas Schleicher, will present the latest research from the world’s leading education think tank, including the types of skills that are increasingly needed as some tasks are automated and the nature of occupations change, beyond the usual distinction between routine and non-routine jobs.
 The presentation will also discuss the type of education and training programmes needed to facilitate job-to-job transitions and the implications for education and training systems.

 As American professional baseballer, Yogi Berra, would’ve said “the future ain’t what it used to be!”.
 Canadian futurist, entrepreneur, educationalist and humourist, Professor Stephen Murgatroyd, will explore this quote in his keynote presentation, titled The Future Isn’t a Straight Line from the Past – Challenge and Change and the Future of Learning.
 Stephen will explore eight major patterns and trends which will impact us all and lead to major change in teaching, learning, skills development and assessment.
 He will look at the impact of demographics, shifts in regional economic geography, shifts in the nature of work and the nature of organizations, emerging technologies and their impact on work, community and people and the emergence of the gig economy.
 He will raise issues about the impact of these developments on the demand for learning, on the nature of learning and on identity.
 He will suggest specific implications for polytechnics and those seeking to drive education from the need to have an impact on the communities with which they work.